raisa-fariha18/Position-Swap-Cipher/README.md

 ## 🧾 Introduction

 Cryptography plays a crucial role in securing digital communication.
 While modern encryption algorithms are complex and mathematically intensive, learning begins with understanding basic principles.
 The **Position Swap Cipher** is a simple, custom-designed encryption method created to demonstrate core cryptographic concepts such as **character manipulation**, **data transformation**, and **symmetry in encryption and decryption**.
+## 🔧 Core Techniques Used

+The **Position Swap Cipher** algorithm combines two fundamental techniques:

+1. **Swapping Adjacent Characters**
+   This step alters the structure of the input message by swapping every two adjacent characters.

 ---